 Sleeping With A Stranger (2012) is Martinʼs fifth and newest award-winning album of 12 original songs, and reflects the artist’s coming of age lyrically and musically.
 “Itʼs one of those rare albums where you have to listen to it all in one sitting.
 Like a good book that’s hard to put down, ʻSleeping With A Strangerʼ tickles the ears and within three bars you’re completely hooked.”
 (Americana UK October 2012).
 In Fall 2012 the album produced by Dale Murray won her 2012 Music Nova Scotia Female Recording of the Year, was nominated for 3 East Coast Music Awards, and her company was nominated for Music Nova Scotia Company of the Year.
 Her song What I Always Knew was placed in the CBC television drama Heartland and her single Falling For You was voted onto the CBC Radio2 Top 20 countdown, where it remained for 5 months.

-Martin is currently preparing for a highly anticipated European release for Sleeping With a Stranger in Fall 2013.
-With over 60 scheduled concerts in Europe, a performance at Rolling Stone Weekender, a publicity partnership with Oktober Promotion in Hamburg, and an endorsement from the esteemed Duesenberg Guitars in Hannover Germany, this roots-rock singer-songwriter will tour extensively using her home base as Artist in Residence in the city of Dachau Germany into 2014.
+Martin is returned from a European tour for Sleeping With a Stranger.
+With over 80 scheduled concerts in Europe, a performance at Rolling Stone Weekender, a publicity partnership with Oktober Promotion in Hamburg, and an endorsement from the esteemed Duesenberg Guitars in Hannover Germany, this roots-rock singer-songwriter toured extensively using her home base as Artist in Residence in the city of Dachau Germany into 2014.